Please click on the links above to learn more about our program, or feel free to contact us to answer any questions you have!

 Welcome Lindsey Hinzmann!!

-Lindsey graduated from Augustana College in Sioux Falls, South Dakota, in 2008 with a degree in Education of the Deaf and Hard of Hearing and Elementary Education.
-In December 2011, she received her Master’s Degree in Special Education from the University of Nebraska-Lincoln.
+Lindsey graduated from Augustana College in Sioux Falls, South Dakota, in 2008 with a bachelor’s degree in Education of the Deaf and Hard of Hearing and Elementary Education.
+In December 2011, she received her master’s degree in Special Education from the University of Nebraska-Lincoln.
 Lindsey has served as an Itinerant Teacher of the Deaf and Hard of Hearing for Lincoln Public Schools since 2008 and has also been the team leader for the department for the last two years.
 Lindsey is currently pursuing Listening and Spoken Language Certification from the Alexander Graham Bell Association and an Administrative Certificate for Special Education Supervision from the University of Nebraska-Lincoln.
-She is very excited to serve as the coordinator for the Southeast Nebraska Regional Program and will start at the end of July.
+She is very excited to serve as the coordinator for the Southeast Nebraska Regional Program and to begin working with all the students, families, and professionals in southeast Nebraska and across the state!

 Accessing teacher and peer communication in the classroom is vital to today’s learning in school.
 For students with hearing loss, this can be difficult even with the use of hearing aids or cochlear implants.
 The University Sertoma Club has stepped up to provide Lincoln Public Schools and SNRP with new innovative technology that assists students in hearing their teacher, as well as, co-teachers, small group discussions, and even intercom announcements.
 These new microphones, called the Phonak Roger Touchscreen, allows students to not only hear their teachers, but also access small group discussions that are such an important part of today’s modern classroom.
 Thank you University Sertoma Club for your generous donation of seven of these microphones, more than $5,500, to help benefit students with hearing loss.